elastic/integrations/packages/nagios_xi/docs/README.md

 ### Host Metrics

-This is the `host` dataset.
+This is the `host` data stream.

-- This dataset gives Nagios XI Host Round Trip Travel Time (rta) and Packet Loss (pl) metrics.
+- This data stream gives Nagios XI Host Round Trip Travel Time (rta) and Packet Loss (pl) metrics.

 An example event for `host` looks as following: